 Once you know what goals you want to achieve, it becomes easier and clearer to set your KPIs for internal communications.

-Take a look at your current communication campaigns or the messages you have sent out, like emails.
+Take a look at your current communication campaigns or the messages you have sent out, like emails or WhatsApp group channels.
 Which of the channels seem to be performing the best?
 Which employees are you looking to reach more?
 What is your definition of success?

 Define what metrics your company follows, how the metrics are followed, and what the current data indicates.

-There are various channels for communicating with your employees and it all greatly depends on business type, where your employees work (in the field or in the office), the team size, and so on.
+There are various channels, or mediums, for communicating with your employees and it all greatly depends on business type, where your employees work (in the field or in the office), the team size, and so on.

-Once you nail all the above then you can choose the best channel to deliver employee communications:
+Once you nail down all the above then you can choose the best channel (medium) to deliver employee communications:

 - Face to face meeting is a MUST at least once a month in order to make a personal connection, to improve engagement, and to gain feedback.